dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 ###
 ```

-To solve this challenge, instead of reading user input, we can assign the password to the variable.
+To solve this challenge, instead of reading the user input, we can assign the password to the variable.
 So, it will change from:
 `$pwd = read-host "(Case Sensitive) Please Enter User Password"`

 to